luizgustavoou/reactgram/README.md

 # Reactgram
 <!-- license -->

-## :memo:  Sobre o projeto
+## :memo:  About the project

 <!-- https://wmazoni-sds1.netlify.app -->
-O projeto é uma aplicação que se inspira no Instagram, fornecendo funcionalidades básicas semelhantes à plataforma e utilizando um design que se assemelha ao Instagram.
+The project is an application that takes inspiration from Instagram, providing basic functionalities similar to the platform and using a design that resembles Instagram.
 <!--## Layout mobile -->

 ## Layout web